 European laundered linen, tumbled at the mill for softness.
 This linen is yarn dyed, meaning the yarns are dyed before being woven.

-A classic white and petrol blue soft linen gingham which comes in a couple of shades, suitable for dresses, tops, trousers, and slouchy jackets.
+A classic White and olive soft linen gingham which comes in a couple of shades, suitable for dresses, tops, trousers, and slouchy jackets.

 Pattern repeat 5.5cm.

 Wash at 30 degrees with a non bio detergent.
 Do not tumble.
 Shake out and dry flat.
 Linen will always seize up after washing but as soon as you start to use/wear it the fibres relax again.

 If you are using this linen for curtains we recommend using a lining to prevent fading.